-It is wonderful to cut out meat and even all animal products completely.
+It is wonderful to cut out meat and even all animal products altogether.
 If this is something you can see yourself doing, do it.
-I absolutely insist.
+I absolutely insist that you do.

 If not, it will still be of great benefit to our fellow animals and to the world itself to eat less meat and animal products.